YaHshua's Name - Removing The Fog of Religion

 It is true, in the Modern Hebrew language you will not find the spelling YaHshua and you will not find the spelling Yeshua either, and why not?
 Because both of these names, as you see them, are English transliterations.
 Simply put a Transliteration is the reproduction of a word or name from one language to another to produce the same sound, or pronunciation, while a Translation is and attempt at producing a meaning for meaning from one language to another.

 Names keep us from becoming confused in our communications.
 In the beginning of civilization names not only identified individuals but gods as well, and these names, many times, express the individual’s character or the character of the god or gods.
 As modern society developed the practice of naming our children became something cute and not taken too seriously.
 Most choose names for their children based on how it sounds with other names, like the family name (last name) and a middle name.
-In the days of old, in ancient times, it was not uncommon for people to name their children with a particular quality added to the name of the god they worshiped.
+In the days of old, in ancient times, it was not uncommon for people to name their children with a particular quality added to the name of the god they worshipped.

 He Has A Name